-- Construction Supervision costs are those associated with the coordination, supervision, and scheduling of work to ensure projects are completed in conformance with design standards, construction contract documents, plans and specifications, and may be provided by a qualified member of the applicant's staff, the design professional who prepared the construction documents, or a clerk of the works. - Grant Administration costs include expenses associated with administering the grant after it is awarded, such as preparing the project agreement, affirmative action, and payment request documentation.
+- Construction Supervision costs are those associated with the coordination, supervision, and scheduling of work to ensure projects are completed in conformance with design standards, construction contract documents, plans and specifications.
+They may be provided by a qualified member of the applicant's staff, the design professional who prepared the construction documents, or a clerk of the works.
+[See Project Management under SUCCESSFUL APPLICANT REQUIREMENTS below for additional information.] - Grant Administration costs include expenses associated with administering the grant after it is awarded, such as preparing the grant contract, affirmative action, and payment request documentation.
 In general, these costs should not exceed ten percent (10%) of the grant amount.
 The cost of preparing this application is NOT eligible. - Procurement Costs include costs for assuring competitive pricing, such as costs for distributing Requests for Proposals and for public advertising for bids, including the cost of advertising in specialty publications, such as minority newspapers and appropriate construction publications. - Audit: An accounting of grant expenditures and revenues is required.
 Generally, this is accomplished by detailed auditing of every payment request.
 Depending upon the grant award and complexity, the State may require an Agreed Upon Procedure Review (AUPR) performed by a representative of the State or a Certified Public Accountant prior to the final reimbursement. - Project Sign: All grant-funded projects, except for those funding planning only, must have a project sign noting the funding assistance.
-Signs are available for purchase through the State for approximately \$61.
+Sign specifications are available at https://parks.ny.gov/grants/environmental-protection-fund.aspx.